mehi-shokri/deside/README.md

-As wires are very close and not shielded against each other it is theorized that a fortuitous leakage of information goes from the data wire to the ground wire and/or cable shielding due to electromagnetic coupling.
+As wires are very close and not shielded against each other it is theorized that a fortuitous leakage of information will go from the data wire to the ground wire and/or cable shielding due to electromagnetic coupling.

 The ground wire as well as the cable shielding are routed to the main power adapter/cable ground which is then connected to the power socket and finally the electric grid.
-This eventually leads to keystrokes leakage to the electric grid which can then be detected on the power outlet itself, including nearby ones sharing the same electric line.
+This eventually leads to keystroke leakage to the electric grid which can then be detected on the power outlet itself, including nearby ones sharing the same electric line.

-Being in the VLF range, the clock frequency of the PS/2 signal is lower than any other component or signal emanated from a computer (everything else is typically above the MHz), this allows noise filtering and keystrokes signal extraction.
+Being in the VLF range, the clock frequency of the PS/2 signal is lower than any other component or signal emanated from a computer (everything else is typically above the MHz), this allows noise filtering and signal extraction.

 &nbsp;